BretFisher/gha-runners/README.md

-# Simple Terra
+# GitHub Actions self-hosted runners via AWS Auto Scaling Group

-Terraform to create GitHub Action self-hosted runners in EC2 using a Launch Configuration.
+Terraform to create GitHub Actions self-hosted runners in EC2 using a Launch Configuration to create a ASG.

 There are other projects (listed below) for creating self-hosted runners that dynamically scale based on job queues and other advanced setups.
 My example is only meant to be a way for you to create a fixed set of runners.